 - C: Cash Dividends

 Retained Earnings Definition

-Retained earning are the total earning of a business including beginning retained earnings and net income minus the cash and stock dividends.
-It’s one metric used by business to understand how successful they are without investments, since investments are usually independent of how a business is operating.
+Retained earnings are the total earning of a business including beginning retained earnings and net income minus the cash and stock dividends.
+It’s one metric used by businesses to understand how successful they are without investments since investments are usually independent of how a business is operating.

 Retained Earnings Example

 How to calculate retained earnings?

 - First, determine the beginning period retained earnings.

 Measure the retained earnings in the beginning period.